G20 finance ministers meet in Turkey as China casts clouds over growth

 He said investing in infrastructure was key to securing such growth and that it was important to consider Islamic financing instruments as part of those plans.

+"We are all staring down the headlights of the China train these days," said Timothy Ash, a credit strategist at Nomura, adding that for emerging markets there was a need to "get back to basics" of prudential macro policy and structural reform.

 Surprising markets, China last month devalued the yuan currency by nearly 2 percent.
-Beijing has billed the move as a free-market reform measure and denies that it has started a round of competitive currency devaluations between governments to help exporters.
+Beijing has billed the move as a free-market reform measure, and denies allegations that it has started a round of competitive currency devaluations between governments to help exporters.

 Officials in Washington, which has long pressed Beijing to move toward a more market-determined exchange rate, greeted the shift with some scepticism and indicated they would watch to make sure it was not meant to simply prop up China's exports.